lukaspupkalipinski/Scrapy-PersistentPeeweeCookie/README.md

 # Scrapy-PersistentPeeweeCookie

-This Project allows to to save your scrapy cookies to an Database.
+This Project allows to save your scrapy cookies to an Database.
 This is based on Peewee, so that any Database could be used.

-Visit LPL-mind.de for addtional informations.
+Visit LPL-mind.de for additional information.

 ## Getting Started